 Rev. Fr.
 Miguel R. Rabino, SOLT became its first Parish Priest with Rev. Fr.
 Andres B. Baliwas, SOLT as Parochial Vicar.
 The Sub-Parishes entrusted to its pastoral care and guidance were those located in Malaria, Soldiers Hills Subdivision, NHC Village, LD, Sampaguita, and St. Joseph the Worker.

-The Parish now runs a school which is currently administered by Fr.
-Aristeo M. De Leon as School Director and Rev. Christopher Morales as School Principal.
+The Parish now runs a school which was currently administered by Rev. Fr.
+Aristeo M. De Leon, its Parish Priest before the General Reshuffle of June 2019.